pletfix/docs/en/helpers.md

     dump($value);

-If you set the third argument to true, dump() will return the information rather than print it:
+If you set the second argument to true, dump() will return the information rather than print it:

     $dump = dump($value, true);